Robert Launay Professor | Graduate Advisor

 Research and teaching interests

-The history and ‘prehistory’ of anthropological theory, as well as its contemporary developments; the anthropology of scriptural religions, with particular focus on Islam; the historical ethnography of West Africa.
+The history and ‘prehistory’ of anthropological theory, as well as its contemporary developments; the anthropology of scriptural religions, with particular focus on Islam; the historical ethnography of West Africa; the anthropology of food, particularly French foodways in the American Midwest.

 Robert Launay is a social/cultural anthropologist trained in the United States, England, and France.
 He has conducted extensive field work in West Africa (specifically in Côte d’Ivoire) with Muslim minorities historically specializing in trade.
 His first book, Traders without Trade (Cambridge University Press), focused on how this minority was able to adapt to its loss over its former trade monopoly.
 His second book, Beyond the Stream: Islam and Society in a West African Town (University of California Press), which won the Amaury Talbot Prize for best African ethnography in England in 1992, dealt specifically with religious change and controversy.
-Nowadays, with Côte d’Ivoire divided into two hostile camps under an uneasy truce, he works extensively with applicants from the country seeking political asylum in the United States.
-He envisages future field work on francophone African immigrants, especially from Côte d’Ivoire, to the U.S.
+He has recently edited a volume on Islamic Education in Africa: Writing Boards and Blackboards (Indiana University Press, in press).

 Recent courses taught